 Myth 1: You don't need many landing pages

 Many people are under the impression that you don't need to have many landing pages.
-If you think that all you need is a "contact us" and if applicable a "demo" page, then I'm afraid you're in for an awakening.
-The fewer landing pages you have, the more likely it is that you're missing out on web traffic, leads and potential customers.
+If you think that all you need is a "contact us" and, if applicable, a "demo" page, then I'm afraid you're in for an awakening.
+Fewer landing pages mean fewer opportunities to capitalise on traffic coming from search engines, leading to you missing out on potential leads.

-Every landing page you create is an opportunity for you to be there in the search results or having your link shared on social media.
-This can lead to having better search engine rankings and improved social media presence can lead to more traffic coming your way, and in turn, more conversions.
+Every landing page you create is an opportunity for you to be there in the search results or have your link shared on social media.
+This, in turn, can lead to better search engine rankings and improved social media presence which has the effect of driving more traffic your way, and in turn, leading to more conversions.

 Don't forget, not all of your landing pages are going to appear on search engines, some of them are only going to be there for converting your leads.
 While they might not be visible to many people, they can help you track how many leads have clicked on a particular offer, or how many have downloaded your resources.